broadinstitute/cromwell/docs/LanguageSupport.md

 ### CWL 1.0

-From Cromwell v30 onwards, Cromwell will provide support for Common Workflow Language (CWL), beginning with the core spec, and providing support for the following requirements:
+From Cromwell 30 onwards, Cromwell will provide support for Common Workflow Language (CWL), beginning with the core spec, and providing support for the following requirements:

-- ShellCommandRequirement
+* `ShellCommandRequirement`
-- InlineJavascriptRequirement
+* `InlineJavascriptRequirement`